Scott Drew: Baylor

 On August 22, 2003, Drew took the head coaching position of the men's team at Baylor University after the resignation of Dave Bliss due to scandal.
 This was unusually late for a coaching change; practice was only two months away and the season opener was only three months away.

+Drew later told Yahoo!
+Sports that he won over school president Robert B. Sloan and the search committee by "telling them what I believed could happen and where Baylor could go."
+He outlined his plan for what was described as "perhaps the most daunting rebuilding job in college basketball history."
+He even went as far as creating mock posters showing the Bears winning multiple Big 12 Conference titles and going to multiple Final Fours.
+At the time, this was an outlandish notion for a program that was considered "radioactive" in the wake of the scandal; Drew was one of the few coaches who expressed interest.
+He believed Baylor would be patient with him and give him the time to build the program as he saw fit.
+Even before the scandal, Baylor's history had been undistinguished.
+The Bears had only been to four NCAA Tournaments in their entire history, the last appearance being in 1988.

-Drew took over a program left in a shambles as a result of the scandal.
+Drew took over a program left in shambles due to the scandal.
 Nearly every top player from the 2002–03 Bears had transferred after school officials granted a full release to every player on the team.
 Additionally, Baylor had placed itself on probation until 2005 and withdrawn from postseason play for the 2003–04 season.
 Drew led a decimated roster to an 8–21 record in his first season.

 Shortly after Drew's first season, Baylor extended its self-imposed probation until 2006 and docked itself several scholarships and paid recruiting visits through 2006.
 The NCAA imposed further sanctions in 2005, extending Baylor's probation until 2010, docking the Bears three paid visits in 2006–07 and banning the Bears from non-conference play in the 2005–06 season.
-With these handicaps, Drew led the Bears to 9–19 in the 2004–05 season, and 4–13 in the Big 12 Conference-only 2005–06 season.
+With these handicaps, Drew led the Bears to 9–19 in the 2004–05 season, and 4–13 in the conference-only 2005–06 season.
+The Bears showed signs of respectability in 2006–07, finishing 15–16; they had only won 21 games in the previous three seasons combined.